Language-Research-Technology/ldaca-website/content/news/posts/arkisto-stack-or-2023/index.md

 <img src='Slide36.png' alt='  Want to join us?
 Your project here?
 Get in touch… ' title='Slide: 36' border='1'  width='85%%'/>

-In conclusion, we have given a quick tour of a standards-based repository stack (loosely called {{< glossary_link display="Arkisto" id="arkisto" >}}) and illustrated it with current work at the Language Data Commons of Australia and PARADISEC projects, but along the way have tried to emphasise that this is generic, re-usable architecture – and is based on standards.
+In conclusion, we have given a quick tour of a standards-based repository stack (loosely called {{< glossary_link display="Arkisto" id="arkisto" >}}) and illustrated it with current work at the Language Data Commons of Australia and {{< glossary_link display="PARADISEC" id="paradisec" >}} projects, but along the way have tried to emphasise that this is generic, re-usable architecture – and is based on standards.
 By using an extensible metadata standard with a growing community, and a storage-layer standard forged from an acquired aversion to systems migration we aim to reduce the risk to very important cultural data by working with as many communities as possible on software tools, so that we reduce cost and risk for all of us.

 </section>